 - Zone of Coagulation: occurs at the point of maximum damage i.e. the nearest point to the heat source.
 There is irreversible tissue necrosis here due to coagulation of proteins.

-- Zone of Stasis: surrounding the zone of coagulation, this area is characterised by decreased tissue perfusion.
+- Zone of Stasis:surrounding the zone of coagulation, this area is characterised by decreased tissue perfusion.
 It is damaged but potentially viable.
-If the burn is managed incorrectly it can evolve into an area of full necrosis, hence the need for good burns management.
+If the burn is managed correctly it has the potential to be salvaged, otherwise it could evolve into an area of necrosis.

 - The release of cytokines and other inflammatory mediators at the site of injury has a systemic effect once the burn reaches 20- 30% of total body surface area.